 Being a Techstars Startup Weekend organizer is an incredibly rewarding experience, but it will take hard work, dedication, and a lot of your time.
 If you’re thinking about organizing a Techstars Startup Weekend, it’s important to make sure you’re ready to make the commitment.

 We have a short list of requirements to ensure that our organizers maintain a high standard of quality across all events being run worldwide.
 This helps ensure all global participants have the same exceptional experience.
 Please review and agree to the following before applying to organize.

-01. You must participate in a Techstars Startup Weekend before organizing.
+01. You must participate in a Techstars Startup Weekend or complete an On-demand Training Webinar and Course before organizing.

-We believe that only by fully immersing yourself in the experience, you are better equipped to understand the highs and lows of a Startup Weekend.
+Taking part at the event or completing our online organizer training webinar will help set expectations and help you understand the highs and lows of a Startup Weekend.
 With that knowledge, you develop the empathy as an organizer to provide that experience to future participants.
-You can find upcoming Techstars Startup Weekends here.
+Register to watch "Becoming an Organizer: First Steps & Best Practices" here and complete the training course or find upcoming Techstars Startup Weekends to attend here.

 We’ve created organizer rules and requirements for two key reasons.
 First, it ensures your goals are aligned with Techstars Startup Weekend’s mission.
 And second, by reviewing how we’ve run successful, impactful events, you too can run great outstanding community events.

 03. Understand the commitment.

 A typical Techstars Startup Weekend takes around 3 months (2 months for Techstars Startup Weekend Online) for a team of 4 to 8 people to organize.
 Your team will be responsible for nearly all aspects of the event.
 You will raise sponsorship and sell tickets to cover event costs, secure a venue, hire a catering company, and find local mentors, judges, speaker(s) and volunteers.
 Your team will also promote the event and recruit participants.